2011-nov02-net/antonio-project1/README.md

 ## Usage

 Once connected you can click on any of the tabs to begin viewing data.
 For best experience please go to customers and assign one as the acting customer.
+This will open the shopping cart and also allow you to view books on the Library page.

 ## License